Urban Survival Skills: How To Survive In A Broken World

 It would suck to wake up one morning and find out your “buddy” Scott skipped town with all your ramen noodles and shotgun shells.

-Be conservative with your trust; do not just give it to anyone.
+Do not just give it to just anyone.

 If there is a big bad cue ball meth-head living down the hall, you can go ahead and assume you are better off without him.
-Have some common sense.

 There is also the option not to trust anyone at all.